 - Represent the presence of Hecate with the number 3 or a depiction of a three-headed animal.

 - Burn candles, especially black candles to represent her protection over you during spellwork.

 Lilith for Unleashing Your Inner Wild Woman

 Get in touch with our inner wild woman through Lilith.
 Often branded as an evil Goddess she did not start out this way.
-Lilith is a Goddess not afraid to be wild, sexual, or speak her truth which quickly put her in a category of being “bad” and “evil.”
+Lilith is a Goddess not afraid to be wild, sexual, or speak her truth which quickly puts her in the category of being “bad” and “evil.”
 Her name quickly became synonymous with Satan and cruel and deviant acts.
 Lilith was blamed for anything undesirable about women and became associated with any woman not willing to conform to her wifely duties, or desiring to live an alternative lifestyle.

 Lilith is not bad or evil.
 Lilith is the voice inside of you telling you to act when you feel you’ve been treated unfairly by the patriarchy.
 She is the voice that says it’s not only ok but good to enjoy sex and your sensuality.
 She is the voice calling for all women to stand up and fight for our power.
 If Samhain has inspired you to get in touch with your inner wild woman Lilith is here to let it come roaring out.
 Tread lightly with invoking Lilith, her energy is very powerful!